WalkNetwork/serializer-framework/README.md

 * Protocol Buffers ✔️
 * Minecraft NBT (.dat) ✔️

-### 1.5v Patch notes (07/31/2021)
+### 1.5.2v Patch notes
-* Updated serialization libraries dependencies to a newer version.
-* Added support for serialization libraries thats need a input/output stream.
-* Added support for Minecraft NBT (.dat) files.
+* Now binary serial files encode/decode from byte arrays instead of hex string.
+* Binary serial file size encoding decreased ~50%

 ### How To Use
 #### You can see the dokka documentation [here](https://uinnn.github.io/serializer-framework/)